miekg/skydns2/README.md

 *  promRequestCount, number of requests with make with "udp" and "tcp", these are also the labels used.
 *  promErrorCount, counts errors from authoritative answers only!
-Labels used are "nxomdain", "nodata", "truncated" and "refused"
+Labels used are "nxomdain", "nodata", "truncated", "refused" and "overflow".
 *  promCacheSize, current cache size in number of elements.
 Labels are "response" and "signature" (DNSSEC cache)
 *  promCacheMiss, counter for cache misses.
 Labels are "response" and "signature".